FabioDeveloper92/DesignPattern/CommandPattern/README.md

 ## Cons

 - Increased number of classes for each single command, in a different view.
-It may not be preferred in some specific scenarios.
+It may not be preferred in some specific scenarios